 While this measure is a heuristic rather than an exact measurement, it may be useful in ensuring that you write website content at an appropriate level.

 The range of 'green' grade levels can be configured with the ui.modern.content-auditor.reading-grade.lower-ok-limit and ui.modern.content-auditor.reading-grade.upper-ok-limit parameters

-The date modified report presents a chart of when documents were last modified, based on metadata within the documents, and hence may be helpful in identifying documents which should be updated or reviewed.
+The date modified report presents a chart of when pages / documents were last modified.
+This is based upon the metadata of the page/document and can be helpful to identify which documents should be updated and/or reviewed.

 The allowable document age before it is marked in red can be configured with the Ui.modern.content-auditor.date-modified.ok-age-years setting.

-The response time report provides a chart of the time taken by Funnelback’s web crawler to load each document, which may help to identify documents, sections or entire sites where response time is in need of improvement.
+The response time report provides you with a bar chart of the time taken to download documents.
+This may help identify pages / documents / sections or entire sites where response time is in need of improvement.

 The duplicate content report shows documents for which the content (or if configured, some metadata) is duplicated by other documents.
 Duplicated content makes site more difficult to navigate, and may also be penalized as a ranking factor by some search engines.

 The ui.modern.content-auditor.collapsing-signature configuration parameter can be used to configure exactly what parts of documents are considered for duplication.